Simulation-Software-Engineering/Lecture-Material/04_documentation/code_documentation_tools_exercise.md

     - Change the name of the website (`site_name`) from "My Docs" to "SSE Documentation Example"
     - [Add a navigation section](https://www.mkdocs.org/user-guide/writing-your-docs/#configure-pages-and-navigation) `nav` and add the three pages manually:
         - Add the `index.md` with label `Home`.
-        - Create a section `User Guide` and add the following subsections
+        - Create a section `User Guide` and add the following subsections.
             - Add the `compilation-and-installation.md` with label `Installation`.
-            - Add the `how-to.md` with label `Getting Started` You should only have two buttons "Home" and "User Guide" in the generated website.
+            - Add the `how-to.md` with label `Getting Started`
+        - You should only have two buttons "Home" and "User Guide" in the generated website.
     - Add the [repository URL](https://www.mkdocs.org/user-guide/configuration/#repo_url).
 This adds a "Edit on GitHub" button at the top right of the website.
 Try if the button works.
 If it does not work, this is because older versions of MkDocs set a link to the `master` branch by default, but GitHub calls this branch `main` nowadays.
 In order to point to the correct branch, set the `edit_uri` setting to `edit/main/docs/`.

         **Note**: The "Edit on GitHub" also fails if you have not pushed the corresponding Markdown file to your repository yet.